trizin/ethtui/README.md

-# Crypto Wallet Toolkit
+# ETH Wallet Toolkit

-A small project I've been working on to understand Golang & Ethereum.
+CLI toolkit to easily create & manage Ethereum wallets, written in Go.

+The project is still a work in progress, but the basic features are complete.
+It's designed to be easy to use, and as simple as possible.

 ## Installation